darkerz7/EntWatchSharp/README.md

 `ew_setshortname` | `<int hammerid> <string newshortname>` | Allows you to change the item’s shortname(HUD) `ew_block` | `<int hammerid> <bool value>` | Allows you to block an item during the game.
 Similar to the 'blockpickup' property

+PS:<br>
-PS: .The values ​​of the int must be greater than or equal to 0 .....Mode values ​​must be between 0 and 8
+...The values ​​of the int must be greater than or equal to 0<br>
+...Mode values ​​must be between 0 and 8<br>
-.....String values ​​must not be empty/null
+...String values ​​must not be empty/null<br>
-.....To work with these commands there must be a flag: `@css/ew_map`
+...To work with these commands there must be a flag: `@css/ew_map`

 ## Future plans
 1. Fixes Errors